-Are the existing equipment and supplies adequate for meeting the needs of the instructional program?
+4. Are the existing equipment and supplies adequate for meeting the needs of the instructional program?
 No. Many of our classes are supplemented with material from the internet, yet we cannot easily show the websites in class.
 1. We need a Digital Projector installed in both 1601 and 1602.
 We need a scanner in room 1601.
 We need a new computer in both 1601 and 1602 with Internet Access.
 Classroom furniture, especially the easels and stools need repair and replacement.
-Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
+5. Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
 To a certain degree.
 Students who have special needs, special drawing tables or chairs for instance will find our facilities inadequate.
 We make do with what we have, often improvising to make an adequate situation for students with special needs.
 To date we know of no student who has needed an adaptation for an online course, and so we need to consider how we might address that topic.
-Tahiya Marome, the Foothill College Technology Specialist will guide our art instructors to adapt the online delivery for students with special needs.

-Is the technology used in your distance education courses appropriate to the nature and objectives of your courses?
+6. Is the technology used in your distance education courses appropriate to the nature and objectives of your courses?
 Please explain how it is appropriate or what changes are underway to make it appropriate.
 Explain.
 Teaching Art online is time-consuming because in order to parallel in-person classes, the interaction should be one-to-one.
 Dictation software, and other kinds of tools that make it easier to give a personal, visual response to students would be appropriate.
 This is being explored extensively by some of our faculty who are presently seeking gauging what technology can be most useful.
-Technology & Equipment Definitions Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
-Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director.
-Art instructors who use digital means in classes, require software and computers with an adequate capacity and memory.
-Laptops are especially appropriate because images stored on one can easily be carried into the classroom.
-Scanner - for uploading images and documenting artwork.
-Printer - for printing any image and or text documents.

-Instructional Equipment and Supplies: includes technology, software, and supplies used in courses or labs, including occupational program equipment.
-Instructional program equipment requests are prioritized by the department and then by the Dean or Director.
+Technology & Equipment Definitions

+- Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
+Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director. - Instructional Equipment and Supplies: includes technology, software, and supplies used in courses or labs, including occupational program equipment.
+Instructional program equipment requests are prioritized by the department and then by the Dean or Director. - Durable Equipment and Furniture: includes non-instructional, non-technology equipment (chairs, tables, filing cabinets, vehicles, etc.) necessary to improve the operational functioning of the program/department. - Note: It is recommended that divisions perform and maintain an inventory of all their technology and equipment.